Phoenix (1929 ship): Missionary and cargo ship

-Twenty years after her construction, she was retired from missionary work and carried cargo until her engine room was damaged by fire.
-In 1974 she was bought by new owners, who converted her into a brigantine.
+After her return to Holland, Phoenix undertook charter and sail training work until she deployed to the Caribbean.

 In 1988, she was purchased by Square Sail.
 A first aid overhaul enabled her to sail back to the United Kingdom, where she underwent a complete refit.

 Conversion to Santa Maria

 Caravel Santa Maria

 In 1991 she was converted to the likeness of the 15th-century caravel Santa Maria for Ridley Scott's film 1492: Conquest of Paradise.
 She was known as Santa Maria until, in 1996, because of increasing demand for period square-riggers, she was converted into a two-masted brig and regained her original name, Phoenix of Dell Quay.